Industrial Freeze Plug & Line Freezing Services in Canada

 Altex Industries is a trusted provider of high-quality freeze plugs, with solutions for industries that require quick, effective repairs without halting operations.
-Our freeze plugs are crafted with durable, specialized materials, ensuring that they meet the demands of your heat exchangers.
+Our freeze plug solutions are crafted with durable, specialized materials, ensuring that they meet the demands of your heat exchangers.
 Designed for temporary fixes and emergency maintenance, our freeze plugs allow businesses to address leaks and perform necessary repairs efficiently, minimizing costly downtime.

 What are Freeze Plugs?